Following a real food lifestyle doesn’t mean you cannot enjoy an occasional sweet treat. The key is healthier ingredients and moderation.

 As with other natural sweeteners, pure maple syrup has beneficial nutrients not found in refined sugars.
 In fact, according to research from the University of Rhode Island, maple syrup has more than twenty compounds that are beneficial to health, including important trace minerals such as zinc and manganese – and it also contains bioactive compounds that serve as antioxidants.
 But before you start slathering on the maple syrup, do keep in mind that it is high in calories, so again moderation is key!

-When it comes to pure maple syrup, there are two basic varieties to choose from – Grade A and Grade B. Grade A is the most popular, with a light maple flavor and a relatively thin consistency.
+When it comes to maple syrup, there are two basic varieties to choose from – Grade A and Grade B. Grade A is the most popular, with a light maple flavor and a relatively thin consistency.
 Grade A is usually made from the maple sap collected at the beginning of the mapling season.
 Grade B maple syrup is much darker and has a stronger maple flavor.
 It’s also a bit thicker in consistency than Grade A. Experiment with both and discover which you prefer.

 Other sweet choices